natyoung/adder/README.md

 How to run it
 =============

-1. Download a Game Boy Advance emulator such as [http://www.bannister.org/software/ba.htm](Boycott Advance)
+1. Download a Game Boy Advance emulator such as [Boycott Advance](http://www.bannister.org/software/ba.htm)
 2. Open the file called `legendofadda.gba`

 Instructions: